rollingsu/rollingsu.github.io/_pages/about.md

 </div>

-✌️I successfully organized a postgraduate recommendation group.
+<strong>2025.1.20</stron>✌️I successfully organized a postgraduate recommendation group.
 All members have been admitted to graduate programs(eg. Institute of Automation at CAS, Peking University, Nankai University, and Beijing University of Posts and Telecommunications).
 Congrats！

 ## Research Experience